-4. While the sprouts are roasting, heat butter in a small sauté pan over medium heat.
-Cook sage until butter is lightly brown and you start to smell the sage, about 2-3 minutes.
+- Meanwhile, heat butter in a small sauté pan over medium heat.
+Cook sage until butter is lightly brown and you start to smell sage, about 2 to 3 minutes.

-5. When the sprouts are done roasting, remove from oven and pour butter and sage mixture over.
+- When sprouts are done roasting, remove from oven and pour butter and sage mixture over top.
 Toss to coat, and season with salt and pepper to taste.